 Please don’t put off your healthcare needs.

-Now that proper safety processes are in place, it is important to follow through on the outpatient appointments and elective procedures recommended by your provider.
+It is important to follow through on the outpatient appointments and elective procedures recommended by your provider.
 Little problems now can become big problems later if they’re not taken care of or if care is delayed for too long.
 Taking care of yourself and maintaining a healthy lifestyle is one of the best kinds of preventive medicine.

 You have choices.